wazuh/wazuh-documentation/source/learning-wazuh/audit-commands.rst

 In this lab, we will configure auditd on a Linux machine to account for all commands executed by a given user (it should be "centos" if you built the lab following this guide), including commands run by this user in a sudo command or after sudo-ing to root.
-After causing some audit events to be generated, we will look them over in Wazuh dashboard.
+After causing some audit events to be generated, we will look them over in the Wazuh dashboard.
 Then we will set up several custom Wazuh rules to alert on especially suspicious command calls, making use of the CDB list lookup capability that allows rules to look up decoded field values in various lists and to use the results as part of